-For more information about an accelerated professional MA program see the "Advanced Standing" section or visit www.dts.edu/advancedstanding.
+For more information about an accelerated professional MA program see the "Advanced Standing" section or visit dts.edu/advancedstanding.

-Of the 90 semester hours required for the professional MA in Biblical Counseling, a minimum of 30 hours must be taken in resident study at either the Dallas, Houston, or Washington DC campus.
-Of the 66 semester hours required for the MA in Christian Education, a minimum of 22 hours must be taken in resident study at the Dallas, Houston, or Washington DC campus.
-Of the 63 semester hours required for the MA in Christian Leadership, a minimum of 21 hours must be taken in resident study at a DTS location approved for the degree.
-Of the 64 semester hours required for the MA in Cross-cultural Ministries, a minimum of 22 hours must be taken in resident study at the Dallas, Houston, or Washington DC campus.
-Of the 66 semester hours required for the MA in Media Arts and Worship, 22 must be taken in resident study at the Dallas campus.
+Of the 90 semester hours required for the professional MA in Biblical Counseling, a minimum of 30 hours must be taken in a residential (majority face-to-face) format at any of the seminary's approved locations.
+Counseling courses must be taken at either of the Dallas, Houston, or Washington, DC campuses.
+Of the 66 semester hours required for the MA in Christian Education, a minimum of 22 hours must be taken in a residential format at any of the seminary's approved locations.
+Of the 63 semester hours required for the MA in Christian Leadership, a minimum of 21 hours must be taken in a residential format at any of the seminary's approved locations.
+Of the 64 semester hours required for the MA in Cross-cultural Ministries, a minimum of 22 hours must be taken in a residential format at any of the seminary's approved locations.